zieleniowy/rportal/README.md

 ## multiple portals
 You can have multiple portals with the same id.
 Every component with type container will render all children from each portal with type item.

 What's more you can pass any props to a container portal.
-These props will be passed to all directly children rendered in a container (but won't override props passed directly to any child from inside item portal)
+These props will be passed to all direct children rendered in a container (but won't override props passed directly to any child from inside item portal)

 ## caution